Blog: Hans Wilsdorf - Early Days

 Harrop Britannic Bracelet.
 Click image to enlarge.

-The important jewellery firm was Edwin Harrop, who called the expanding bracelet they invented in 1906 the ‘Britannic’ as shown in the advertisement reproduced here.
+The “important jewellery firm” that Wilsdorf refers to was Edwin Harrop, who called the expanding bracelet they invented in 1906 the “Britannic” as shown in the advertisement reproduced here.
 Edwin Harrop was granted patent No. 24396/06 in 1907 for this design.
 The Britannic bracelet became extremely popular and was made for many years – at least until 1964.
 They are seen regularly today on ladies watches and Harrops must have sold many thousands of them.

 Wilsdorf rode the success of the Britannic bracelet, remarking that “... both a new fashion and a great commercial success sprang from an apparently foolhardy idea.
 Soon we were placing orders for tens of thousands of pieces ...”
 So the early success of Rolex was, in part at least, due to Harrop's Britannic bracelet.

 Wilsdorf doesn't say it in the Vade Mecum, but these expanding bracelets were for ladies' wristwatches.
-An attempt to introduce a similar expanding bracelet branded ‘Army’ during the Great War, emphasising the benefits of a metal bracelet over leather in wet and muddy conditions, fell upon stony ground because of its effeminate appearance, despite the branding.
+An attempt to introduce a similar expanding bracelet branded “Army” during World War One, emphasising the benefits of a metal bracelet over leather in wet and muddy conditions, fell upon stony ground because of its effeminate appearance, despite the branding.

 Very few, if any, of these early wristwatches would have been sold to men, despite what Wilsdorf says.
-Before the Great War, wristwatches were very much considered a woman's item and many men regarded them, like bracelets, as effeminate.
+Before World War One, wristwatches were very much considered a woman's item and many men regarded them, like bracelets, as effeminate.
 An exception to this were military men who did buy wristwatches, but there is no evidence that Wilsdorf was involved in that area, or even realised that this small, specialised, demand existed.

 The Britannic bracelet was guaranteed for five years, and tested in public demonstrations over 110,000 cycles.
 But they don't last forever, especially in everyday use, and many watches from the pre-war period have had their Britannic bracelets replaced.
 The lugs that attach the bracelet to the case are very narrow and won't take a leather strap, but they can be adapted for a leather strap by fitting Loop Ends.